-- Adequacy of parking needs for the public, court staff, and law enforcement will need to be addressed. - Current wayfinding and directional signage is currently inadequate. - Jurisdictional boundaries between the city and county will make law enforcement response to the current court campus confusing if not addressed. - o Court security concerns regarding in-custody transport and entry screening need to be addressed.
+- Adequacy of parking needs for the public, court staff, and law enforcement need to be addressed. - Current wayfinding and directional signage is currently inadequate. - Jurisdictional boundaries between the city and county will make law enforcement response to the current court campus confusing, if not addressed. - Court security concerns regarding in-custody transport, court hearing monitoring, and entry screening need to be reviewed and addressed.